The Weeknd Didn't Perform At The VMAs And Nobody Knows Why

 You want someone to add to your life, not to complete you, if that makes sense.
 I'm lucky because he's more of a best friend than anything else.

-Since neither artist appeared at this year's VMAs, fans are definitely going to want the 4-1-1.
+Since neither artist made a VMAs appearance, fans are definitely going to want the 4-1-1.

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.